ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-10-17-design-patterns-in-ruby.markdown

 ### Using and Abusing

-1. You are limited to what you can parse with a Ruby- based internal DSL.
+1. You are limited to what you can parse with a Ruby-based internal DSL.
 2. Error messages.

 ### In the Wild